ben-n-fuller/dev-containers/README.md

 # Overview
-This repository includes Dockerfiles and template `devcontainer.json` definitions to simplify data science dev container environments.
+This repository includes Dockerfiles and template `devcontainer.json` definitions for containerized data science and .NET development.

 # Containers
 | Name | Description |